 This amounts to about $250 US for every 10 days to provide food for about 40 people.
-The harsh reality

 The money ran out in early June.
 Since June I've continued providing food through a combination of self-funding the project, asking my friends on social media, or asking our mission teams if they wanted to contribute.

 And we've met the need.
 I've never said no. We just make it work.

 But the harsh reality is that this simply isn't sustainable for me.
 I'm happy to give my time, each grocery run is 3-4 hours.
 And I'm happy to pay for the gas in my van.

 But in order for this to continue throughout all of 2020 we need to raise some funds... the minimum need for the year is $6000, this would purchase two grocery runs per month.
 More would be great.
 But $6000 is the minimum to keep it going.

 Where is this money going and how is it accounted for?